aws-samples/bedrock-chat/docs/migration/V1_TO_V2.md

    cdk deploy
    ```

+> [!Warning]
+> After deploying v2, **ALL BOTS WITH THE PREFIX [Unsupported, Read-only] WILL BE HIDDEN.** Ensure you recreate necessary bots before upgrading to avoid any loss of access.

 > [!Tip]
 > During stack updates, you might encounter repeated messages like: Resource handler returned message: "The subnet 'subnet-xxx' has dependencies and cannot be deleted."
 In such cases, navigate to the Management Console > EC2 > Network Interfaces and search for BedrockChatStack.
 Delete the displayed interfaces associated with this name to help ensure a smoother deployment process.